Mahatma Gandhi Kashi Vidyapith

 Mahatma Gandhi Kashi Vidyapith is a public university located in Varanasi, Uttar Pradesh, India.
 Established on 10 February 1921 as Kashi Vidyapith and later renamed, it is administered under the state legislature of the government of Uttar Pradesh.
-It got University status in 1974 as Deemed to be University and State University status in 2009 by The Uttar Pradesh State Universities (Amendment) Act, 2008 (act no. 6 of 2009).
+It received university status in 1974 as a deemed-to-be-university and state university status in 2009 by The Uttar Pradesh State Universities (Amendment) Act, 2008 (act no. 6 of 2009).
 The university has more than 400+ affiliated colleges spread over six districts.
 It is one of the largest state universities in Uttar Pradesh, with hundreds of thousands of students, both rural and urban.
 It offers a range of professional and academic courses in arts, science, commerce, agriculture science, law, computing and management.

 Foundation

 Babu Shiv Prasad Gupta and Bhagwan Das established the university in Varanasi, on 10 February 1921, during the non-cooperation movement of the freedom struggle.
 Originally named Kashi Vidyapith, the university was renamed Mahatma Gandhi Kashi Vidyapith in 1995.
 It was inaugurated by Mahatma Gandhi.

 Kashi Vidyapith was the action field of the Indian National Movement & a pilgrimage for the Socialists.